usert5432/vlne/doc/source/tutorials/dune/evaluation.rst

 Evaluation of Trained Networks
 ==============================

-`lstm_ee` package comes with a number of scripts to quickly evaluate performance of the trained neural networks.
+`vlne` package comes with a number of scripts to quickly evaluate performance of the trained neural networks.
 You can find a short introduction on how to use such scripts in the NOvA tutorial :ref:`tutorials/mprod5/evaluation:Evaluation of Trained Networks`.